Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/audio.md

         > **Note**
-		> The initial running state of the connected device is `false', that is 'not running'.
+		> The initial running state of the connected device is `false`, which means the connected device is not running.